SunGunes/SunGunes/README.md

   </details>

-To recap, I'm a final year **[Computer Science](https://www.surrey.ac.uk/undergraduate/computer-science)** student at the University Of Surrey and working on a Project-based Full Stack Developer && Part-time app developer.
+To recap, I'm a final year **[Computer Science](https://www.surrey.ac.uk/undergraduate/computer-science)** student at the University Of Surrey and  Full Stack Web Developer full time.